TerriaJS/terriajs/doc/customizing/initialization-files.md

 ### Using an init file

-There are four ways to load a init file into a TerriaJS application:
+There are four ways to load an init file into a TerriaJS application:

 1. Store it in Terria Map's `wwwroot/init` directory, and refer to it in the `initializationUrls` section of the [`config.json`](../customizing/client-side-config.md) file.
 It is loaded automatically when you visit the webpage.
 This is how `wwwroot/init/terria.json` is loaded in the default TerriaMap setup.
 2. Store it in Terria Maps's `wwwroot/init` directory, without adding it to config.json.
 Add the init file name (without `.json`) to the URL after `#`.
 For instance, `example.com/terria#mycatalog`.
 See [Controlling with URL Parameters](../deploying/controlling-with-url-parameters.md) for more information.
 This method is useful when developing a catalog that is not quite ready for public access, but it is helpful to show it to interested stakeholders.